 Common types of UX buttons

 Buttons allow users to take actions, and make choices, with a single tap.
 Buttons communicate actions that users can take.
-They are typically placed throughout your UI, and they should be easily findable and identifiable while clearly indicating the action they allow a user to complete.
+They are typically placed throughout your website UI, and they should be easily findable and identifiable while clearly indicating the action they allow a user to complete.
 In most cases, there are 5 main types of UX buttons: text, ghost, raised, toggle, and floating action buttons.

 “The best way to indicate a button is to use visual cues.”